MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/10-vector-search-exercise.md

+---
+lab:
+    title: 'Use the REST API to run vector search queries'
+---

 In this exercise you'll set up your project, create an index, upload your documents, and run queries.

 You'll need the following to successfully this exercise: